alfaromurillo/org-passwords.el/README.md

               (org-passwords-copy-password)
               (org-passwords-open-url)))))

+You might also want to add a global key to call 'org-passwords':

+    (global-set-key (kbd "C-c q") 'org-passwords)

 ### Making new entries in the database

 To enter new passwords, you can use 'org-capture' and a minimal template like: